 Ready to go wild?

 With public swimming pools closed for much of the last year, more and more people have discovered outdoor swimming (also known as ‘wild swimming’ and ‘cold water swimming’).
-In fact, it has recently been described by the BBC as “Britain’s new craze”.
+It has recently been described by the BBC as “Britain’s new craze”.
 So if you’re considering dipping your toe in the water, what do you need to know?

 Here, the KBPT team answers some of your questions about this invigorating hobby.
 As swimming outdoors can pose some risks, we also recommend that you read the advice on the Outdoor Swimmer and Wild Swimming websites.